zeusta/Docs/extensions/Guide By Functions/Magento 1/Inventory Management.md

 ### 2. Stock Control

-This extension is a powerful assistance to help you keep track of any changes in the existing stock.
+This module is a powerful assistance to help you keep track of any changes in the existing stock.
 It combines 5 functions in 1:

  - **New Stock Adjustment**: manually adjusts stock quantity;
  - **New Stocktaking**: assists in a complete stocktaking process;